daketels/CentralityApproximation2023/README.md

     - SHELL_OUTPUT: if this is defined, the current status of the algorithm is traced in the shell

 Note that the testsuite only works properly if we have OUTPUT_PRECISION = 5, OUTPUT_MC_SAMPLES = true, STDOUT = false.

-After parsing all input paramets, the main function calls the selected algorithms and then prints the formated result.
-It also measures the execuation time of each algorithm.

-To create the data structure for an uncertain graph, it includes the 'UncertainGraph.hpp' header.
-To execute said algorithms, it includes the 'UncertainGraphAlgorithms.hpp' header.